sybrew/the-seo-framework/readme.txt

 ### 5.0.5

-TODO add Post/Term SEO-edit cap?
-	-> can this even be done?
-		-> Or, should we set a "default"?
-		-> Will this cause problems when deleting a post?
-Does TSF even invoke anything then, or does WP handle everything?

 **For everyone**

+* **Upgrade:** Now uses TSF version `5050`.
+	* The sitemap prerendering option was renamed, since it's no longer bound to the obsolete sitemap pinging functionality.
 * **Added:**
 	* For Polylang and WPML, the robots.txt output now contains the sitemap URL for every other language.
 This works when using the URL formats subdirectory, from content, or parameter translation.
 		* Subdomain or different domain URL formats already worked as intended, where every subdomain's robots.txt displayed the current language's sitemap URL.
-* **Upgrade:** Now uses TSF version `5050`.
-	* The sitemap prerendering option was renamed, since it's no longer bound to pinging.
+	* Added the `WebSite` type's `alternateName` back to the Schema.org structured data output.
+This will take the value of the "Organisation or Personal Name" input if it differs from the "Site Title" set at WordPress's General Settings.
 * **Removed:**
 	* We've removed the ability to ping the sitemap to Bing and Google because it no longer works.
 The Bing network's sitemap pinging endpoint was [closed by Microsoft in 2022](https://blogs.bing.com/webmaster/may-2022/Spring-cleaning-Removed-Bing-anonymous-sitemap-submission) to propel the IndexNow protocol.
 We were hopeful that they'd return the pinging functionality, but alas.
 [Google subsequently closed their endpoint in January 2024](https://developers.google.com/search/blog/2023/06/sitemaps-lastmod-ping).
 They say they deprecated it, but it simply no longer works, neither for regular sitemaps nor for the Google News sitemaps.
 		* The search engines still use the sitemap protocol as before, they only dropped pinging thereof.